Maze graphics or online Mazes in virtual reality are cool, but nothing can

 second largest computer Maze I've ever printed.
 At the time I finished it, in

-Connelly II Maze, my current largest.
-It's printed on 935 sheets of paper, has
+the Connelly II Maze, my current largest.
+It's printed on 935 sheets of paper,

-6.76 miles of passages, and weighs over 11 pounds.
-The smaller Maze on the left
+has 6.76 miles of passages, and weighs over 11 pounds.
+The smaller Maze on the

 Choreographic Maze.